 '''

 signal=myframe.getSignal(8,12)

 x=myframe.getStatus("RESETINDEX")

-need to plot vs x so that the selected data ("Selection" below) are
+\ensuremath{\texttt{\#}} need to plot vs x so that the selected data ("Selection" below) are

 of the same dimensions as the unselected data

 p=PlotXY()

-11=LayerXY(x,signal,line=0,symbol=Style.FCIRCLE,symbolSize=5)
+l1=LayerXY(x,signal,line=0,symbol=Style.FCIRCLE,symbolSize=5)

-11.setName("clean data")
+l1.setName("clean data")

-index ncln=myframe.getMaskedIndices(String1d(["UNCLEANCHOP"]),8,12)
+index_ncln=myframe.getMaskedIndices(String1d(["UNCLEANCHOP"]),8,12)

-12=LayerXY(x[Selection(index_ncln)], signal[Selection(index_ncln)],
+l2=LayerXY(x[Selection(index_ncln)], signal[Selection(index_ncln)],

 line=0,color=java.awt.Color.red,symbol=Style.FCIRCLE,symbolSize=5)

 12.setName("masked data")

 13 = LayerXY(myframe.getStatus("CPR"), line=1)

 13.setName("Chopper position")

 13.setYrange([MIN(myframe.getStatus("CPR")), MAX(myframe.getStatus("CPR"))])

 13.setYtitle("Chopper position")

-p.addLaver(11)
+p.addLayer(11)

 p.addLayer(12)

-p.addLayer(13)
+p.addLaver(13)

 p.xaxis.title.text="Readouts"

 p.yaxis.title.text="Signal"

 p.getLegend().setVisible(True)

 '''

 You can see that the red datapoints (masked) were taken at the same time that the chopper was not yet stable in position, i.e. it was still moving in to a stable value.
 For the data shown here there are 4 readouts taken at a negative chopper position (-12000), then 4 at the positive (+12000), then back to the negative and so on.
 The first readout at each chopper + or - setting is still moving into position, which you can tell because the absolute value of the chopper position here is lower than those of the following 3 readouts.
-It is exactly these readouts that need to be flagged for UNCLEANCHOP.

-Changes in chopper or grating at the beginning of a "plateau" (i.e. where the values of the positions for these Status entries are stable) may be very slight.
-(It is also likely that all the masking will have been done correctly; in the standard AOT only one readout per "plateau" gets the UNCLEACHOP flag.)
+Changes in chopper or grating at the beginning of a "plateau" (i.e. where the values of the positions for these Status entries are stable) will be very slight.